 In SSU's Intensive English classes, instructors record attendance on a daily basis, and students are expected to be in class on time, every day.
-Students on F1 visas are required by Federal law to attend have 18 hours of instruction in class every week.
-If their attendance drops below 70%, they will be immediately dismissed from the University.
+Students on F1 visas are required by Federal law to attend 18 hours of instruction in class every week.
+Students are expected to attend 100% of their scheduled classes, 18 hours of instruction per week (12 hours of core class and 6 hours of topic class).
+Unless evidence of legitimate mitigating circumstances can be verified by the DSO, failure to maintain 70% attendance will result in termination of student status by the P/DSO.
+Tuition is non-refundable if a student is terminated.